MAIF/daikoku/manual/docs/02-usages/07-adminusage/1-tenants.md

 ### Authentication

-Authentication can be set by choosen Local auth. or a tiers auth. like LDAP, OAuth2 or Otoroshi.
+Authentication can be set by choose Local auth. or a tiers auth. like LDAP, OAuth2 or Otoroshi.
 The user session duration can be set here, by default it last 24h.

 ### Bucket